Flowminder/FlowKit/.github/CONTRIBUTING.md

 We :heart: bug reports.
 Please have a quick look through the [issue tracker](https://github.com/Flowminder/FlowKit/issues?utf8=✓&q=is%3Aissue+is%3Aopen+label%3Abug+) to see if you're hitting something new, and [open up a new one](https://github.com/Flowminder/FlowKit/issues/new?template=bug_report.md) if you don't find anything.

-It is super helpful if you follow the template provided, but don't worry to much if you can't fill out all the fields.
+It is super helpful if you follow the template provided, but don't worry too much if you can't fill out all the fields.

 ## Requesting new features :rocket: